Kai Jagoda

-Kai Jagoda (born 6 September 2000) is a German competitive figure skater.
+Kai Jagoda (born 6 September 2000) is a retired German competitive figure skater.
 He is the 2024 German national gold medalist.

 Personal life

 Jagoda studied psychology at the Humboldt University of Berlin until 2021.
 Since relocating to Oberstdorf, he has continued his studies via distance learning at the IU International University.

 Career

 Jagoda began figure skating in 2004.
 He is a member of the Skating Club of Berlin.
 Since 2021 he has been training in Oberstdorf with Michael Huth and Robert Dierking.

 Jagoda finished fourth at the German Championships in 2020.
 In 2022 and 2023, He twice won the silver medal (in 2022 and 2023) before winning the gold medal in 2024.

 Jagoda also represents Germany internationally.
 He was nominated for the German team for the 2021 Winter Universiade, which was cancelled due to the COVID-19 pandemic.
 Two years later, he competed at the 2023 Winter World University Games in Lake Placid, New York, where he finished thirteenth.

+He retired from competitive figure skating in December 2025.